redis/redis-doc/docs/reference/optimization/latency.md

 uncommon if the disk is not seriously slowed down by other processes doing I/O.

-* When appendfsync is set to the value of **everysec** Redis performs an fsync every second.
-It uses a different thread, and if the fsync is still in progress Redis uses a buffer to delay the write(2) call up to two seconds (since write would block on Linux if an fsync is in progress against the same file).
+* When appendfsync is set to the value of **everysec** Redis performs a fsync every second.
+It uses a different thread, and if the fsync is still in progress Redis uses a buffer to delay the write(2) call up to two seconds (since write would block on Linux if a fsync is in progress against the same file).
 However if the fsync is taking too long Redis will eventually perform the write(2) call even if the fsync is still in progress, and this can be a source of latency.

-* When appendfsync is set to the value of **always** an fsync is performed at every write operation before replying back to the client with an OK code (actually Redis will try to cluster many commands executed at the same time into a single fsync).
+* When appendfsync is set to the value of **always** a fsync is performed at every write operation before replying back to the client with an OK code (actually Redis will try to cluster many commands executed at the same time into a single fsync).
 In this mode performances are very low in general and